Finance has always been a key part of every company. In the past, finance roles mostly focused on accounting and taxes.

 Role and responsibilities

-- Impact on the company’s top-line growth
+- Support the company’s top-line growth

-- Help reduce energy consumption costs
+- Help reduce energy costs

-- Boost social credibility
+- Improve the company’s social credibility

-- Earn government and regulatory support
+- Gain government and regulatory support

 Key skills and competencies required